Wacky Races (1968 TV series): Home video

 A three-disc DVD release of the complete series was made available in Japan on August 10, 2001, and had both English and Japanese audio.
 In Great Britain, Warner released a three-disc set with no extra features, which was only available in Virgin Megastores.
 The complete box set of Wacky Races was released on July 31, 2006, as an HMV exclusive but is essentially the standard Volumes 1–3 with no extras.
 The Australian release of Volume 1 and 2 was made available in 2005 and Volume 3 released in 2007.

 Warner Home Video released the entire series, with commentaries and other extras, in a DVD box set on October 19, 2004.

 A two-and-a-half-hour VHS video was made available in 1996.

 All 34 episodes can be purchased on the iTunes Store.

-On February 14, 2017, Warner Archive re-released Wacky Races: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classics Collection as a Manufacture-on-Demand (MOD) release.
+On February 14, 2017, Warner Archive re-released Wacky Races: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection as a Manufacture-on-Demand (MOD) release.

+On April 29, 2025, Warner Archive released Wacky Races: The Complete Series for the first time on Blu-ray in a two-disc set.

 The cars and characters in other media

 Life-size working replicas of the vehicles have been built in the U.K. (where the show was very popular) and appear annually at the Goodwood Festival of Speed, with new additions each year.
-2008 saw the last of the cars (the Ant Hill Mob in the Bulletproof Bomb #7) added to the collection, making a complete set.
+The year 2008 saw the last of the cars (the Ant Hill Mob in the Bulletproof Bomb #7) added to the collection, making a complete set.

 The Digimon Frontier episode "Trailmon vs. Trailmon" paid tribute to the show.

 In 2006, the car manufacturer Vauxhall launched a television commercial for the British market, parodying Wacky Races with a similar setup featuring Corsa cars.
 The commercial made several references to the cartoon as well as utilizing the show's theme music and Muttley's iconic snicker.

-The English adult comic Viz had a one-off parody strip called "Wacky Racists" with David Irving as Dick Dastardly, Unity Mitford as Penelope Pitstop, Eugène Terre'Blanche as Lazy Luke, Oswald Mosley as Muttley, and comedian Bernard Manning in the "Fatcuntmobile".
+The British adult comic Viz had a one-off parody strip called "Wacky Racists" with David Irving as Dick Dastardly, Unity Mitford as Penelope Pitstop, Eugène Terre'Blanche as Lazy Luke, Oswald Mosley as Muttley, and comedian Bernard Manning in the "Fatcuntmobile".

 In 2013, the car manufacturer Peugeot launched a TV commercial for the Brazilian market (and later used in Spain and Turkey), featuring the cartoon characters in a real-life universe.

 Wacky Races was also seen in the South Park episode "Handicar".

 Dick Dastardly and Muttley made a cameo in the Uncle Grandpa episode "Uncle Grandpa Retires".

 The Buzz Wagon appeared in the OK K.O.!
 Let's Be Heroes episode "Crossover Nexus".

 Dick Dastardly, Muttley, and Penelope Pitstop appear in Space Jam: A New Legacy as part of the spectators of the big game, and Penelope is the Compact Pussycat the whole time.
-Muttley also appears in his Scoob! form.
+Dastardly and Muttley also appear in their Scoob! forms.

 The Army Surplus Special appeared in the Jellystone! episode "My Doggie Dave".